kbowden1800/bouncing-box/README.md

 You've written your first game!
 Here are some ways you can try and make your game even more awesome.

+### Challenge 1) Use the [background-image](http://www.w3schools.com/cssref/pr_background-image.asp) CSS property to change your box or the background

-### Can you make the box change color with each click?
+### Challenge 2) Can you make the box change color with each click?
 How about every 3 clicks?

-### Can you make the amount that the box speeds up with each click increase with every 3 clicks?
+### Challenge 3) Can you make the amount that the box speeds up with each click increase with every 3 clicks?

-### Can you move the box up and down?
+### Challenge 4) Can you move the box up and down?
-### Use the [background-image](http://www.w3schools.com/cssref/pr_background-image.asp) CSS property to change your box or the background
+Hint: To calculate the height of the window, simply add:

+    var boardHeight = $(window).height();